Itchen Navigation: A Portrait

 This turf-sided lock is fairly overgrown and it is difficult to see a great deal despite some clearance and renovation work in 2011 as part of the Itchen Navigation Heritage Trail Project.
 During this work a date of 1749 was found in the brickwork.
 This is a report (3.08MB) together with photographs about the work done on the lock during the project.

 A dilapidated wooden bridge crosses the lock in the position once occupied by the bottom gates.
+From different editions of Ordnance Survey plans, it would seem that a bridge was erected here between 1930 and 1940.
+Today, the bridge is very delapidated.

 The main River Itchen is reached in another 100 yards where the second route rejoins at the modern footbridge.
 This section of waterway used to be narrow, being hemmed in by a luxuriant growth of reeds on either side, but the channel between was quite deep.
 Now that so little water, if any, now passes along the Navigation from St Catherine Lock, the canal is almost completely silted up.